nodejs/node/doc/api/dns.md

 These functions are implemented quite differently than [`dns.lookup()`][].
 They do not use getaddrinfo(3) and they _always_ perform a DNS query on the network.
-This network communication is always done asynchronously, and does not use libuv's threadpool.
+This network communication is always done asynchronously and does not use libuv's threadpool.

 As a result, these functions cannot have the same negative impact on other